Chesterhuang1999/Veri-qec/README.md

 ## Installation dependencies

-Our tool applies Lark as its parser and interpreter development tool; Furthermore, Z3 and CVC5 are adopted as default SMT solvers.
-All of them can be directly installed via `pip`.
+Our tool applies Lark as its parser and interpreter development tool; Furthermore, Z3, CVC5 and bitwuzla are adopted as default SMT solvers.
+All of them except bitwuzla can be directly installed via `pip`.

 ```bash
 pip install lark=0.12.0